crramirez/windows-uwp.es-es/windows-apps-src/enterprise/customer-database-tutorial.md

     </StackPanel>
     ```

-5. Actualizar el **CommandBar**, por lo que el regular create, delete y update botones están deshabilitados cuando está visible el panel de pila:
+5. Update the **CommandBar**, so the regular create, delete, and update buttons are disabled when the stack panel is visible:

     ```xaml
     <CommandBar